 Whatever your spouse may or may not have done to make you look elsewhere could be swiftly overlooked as they take on the role of victim.

 Sadly, society is complicit in this and affairs can quickly reduce two people in a marriage to the roles of villain and victim.

 But not everyone thinks in black and white.
 Some partnerships are stronger than they look and some people have the emotional capacity to work through an affair, taking a long hard look at what has caused the rift in the marriage.

 If this happens to you and your spouse, your affair could actually be a positive turning point in the marriage.

 But there will be some soul searching ahead and you will have to work hard to show that you can be trusted.
 Be prepared to be open with your communications and account for your whereabouts.

 Should I leave my marriage?
 A question too big to resolve on your own?

-If you were hoping this article would give you the answer and instead it’s just given you more questions – that’s because only you can make this decision!
-But the questions above should give you some food for thought and clarity, which can be deepened by talking to a professional about your dillemma.
+If you were hoping this article would give you the answer and instead it’s just given you more questions – that maybe because you are not ready to make that decision yet.

 Whatever you decide, good luck in your fresh start – either in your marriage or outside it.